Here's how to use Apple Pay on your Apple Watch to make purchases

 - With the new card selected, hold your Apple Watch near the reader to pay.

-- Push the Digital Crown to go back to your watch face until you feel a gentle tap to confirm your payment.
+- Push the Digital Crown to go back to your watch face until you feel a gentle buzz to confirm your payment.

+As you can see, making an Apple Pay purchase is relatively pain-free and works like a charm!

-Looking for a new Apple Watch?
+Are you looking for a new Apple Watch?

-Be sure to check out the best Apple Watches of the year.
+Be sure to check out the best Apple Watches of the year, including the Apple Watch Series 7.
 You'll be happy you did.

+Updated March 2022: Includes information on the latest versions of iOS and watchOS.